-Squid jigs are designed to look and behave like the creatures that squid feed on - shrimp, prawns and small fish.
+Strange looking things, squid jigs.
+They're designed to look and behave like the creatures that squid feed on, which is shrimp, prawns and small fish.

 Some aspects of their design make them unique amongst all other fishing lures.

-For instance, all my other lures are designed to place a hook in the fishes mouth.
+For instance, all of the other lures in my tackle box are designed to place a hook in the fishes mouth.

 Not so my squid jigs.

-No hooks as we would know them, just sharply pointed barbless grapnel-like devices.
+Neither do they have of which have hooks as we would know them; just sharply pointed barbless grapnel-like devices.

 And this is why manufacturers of quality jigs bond a cloth finish to the surface of their lures to give the squid something grippy to hang on to.